How to build a shed base on uneven ground

-Take your timber planks and place it along the rows of blocks and measure how flat it is.
-From there you can add or remove blocks If there is a serious height issue.
+- Take your timber planks and place them along the rows of blocks and measure how flat it is.
+From there you can add or remove blocks if there is a serious height issue.
 If its a matter of minor size difference, grab some pieces of shingle and place underneath the timber post until its completely level.
 Continue to do this until all 4 posts are level and level with each other.

 - Once you are happy that your shed base is level, you can continue to place your shed base on top.
 Start from one end and nail or screw the base on top of your timber panels, This will produce a rigid and sturdy overall base for you the place your shed on top of.

 Without a flat surface, your shed will not be able to function properly and can break, damaging you and your items inside and also, your wallet.
 Constructing, a flat shed base, even if it is on uneven ground, is incredibly important.